RSS Feed

 On the way to Bourton-on-the-Water

 Sky clear as glass.
-Then it’s on to Naunton, across grassy ridges, through more woods and fields and eventually back to Bourton-on-the-Water.
+Then on to Naunton, across grassy ridges, through more woods and fields and eventually back to Bourton-on-the-Water.

 Bourton-on-the-Water